MacEnhance/MacForge/README.md

 ## Creating a plugin

-- Download and install `MacPlus`
+- Download and install `MacForge`
-- Open `MacPlus`
+- Open `MacForge`
 - Open `Xcode` and navigate `File` > `New` > `Project...`
-- Search for `MacPlus Plugin`
+- Search for `MacForge Plugin`
 - Select it and press `Next`
 - Enter a  `Product Name` and target bundle id e.g. `com.apple.loginwindow` and press `Next`
 - Select a location for your project and press `Create`
 - Add your code
 - You can find header dumps of most Apple Applications [HERE](https://github.com/w0lfschild/macOS_headers)
 - Build your code
-- Open your plugin with `MacPlus`
+- Open your plugin with `MacForge`

 ## Submitting a plugin

-- Head over to the [MacPlus plugin repository](https://github.com/w0lfschild/macplugins)
+- Head over to the [MacForge plugin repository](https://github.com/w0lfschild/macplugins)
 - [Fork](https://github.com/w0lfschild/macplugins/fork) the project
 - Add your compiled and zipped plugin to the bundles folder
 - Edit packages_v2.plist to include your submission